Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_4_plan.md

 # Week 1, Day 4: Thursday, July 14, 2022
 ## Synopsis

-XQuery.
-Day four reimagines the edition in a research-driven way within a digital
+XQuery in XML databases.
+Day four reimagines the edition in a research-driven way
-                environment.
-In session one we guide participants through installing an application into eXist-db.
-In the afternoon, participants use these new skills by developing their own XQuery to be implemented later in an eXist-db application framework.
+                within a digital environment.
+In the morning, we guide participants through installing an application into eXist-db and exploring its indexes.
+In the afternoon, participants practice these new skills by developing their own XQuery to be implemented later in an eXist-db application framework.
+Next, we begin writing the controller, which stitches together the data, the models, and eventually, the views.
                 The final session of the day will focus on collation.

 ## Outcome goals
 * Understand the benefits and limitations of XML databases.
-* Become familiar with the many different types of indexes one can use in an XML database.
+* Become familiar with the different types of indexes one can use in an XML database.
 * Understand indexes by running queries with and without indexed data.
 * Become familiar with eXist-db index syntax.
-* Understand facets and fields.
+* Implement fields.
 * Gain experience writing code aligned with research goals.
-* Use MVC framework to output "model" data.
+* Use MVC framework to output *model* data.
 * Prepare to write your own controller.
 * Understand controller writing syntax.